14 Facts About STDs That Could Save Your Life

 You should be tested for STDs annually

 If you are young and sexually active, following the guidelines for STD screening is one of the most important steps you can take to protect your health.
 Young, sexually active people should be screened for STDs once a year, or more often if either partner is high-risk or is changing partners more frequently, says Dr. Handsfield.
 Testing involves a swab of the genital area or a urine test to detect gonorrhea or chlamydia; blood work is required to test for HIV or syphilis; Pap smears can detect HPV.
 While the most accurate testing is done in a medical setting, there are home self-tests available.
 (Here’s what happened when I tried an at-home STDs testing kit.)
 “If you don’t have access to health care, you can get an over-the-counter test for HIV,” says Dr. Handsfield.
 Other sources include websites that let you order the test online, visit a test center, and then receive your results via email.
+You can even get an at-home STD test subscription to test yourself more regularly.

 STDs often have no symptoms

 There are approximately 20 million new STD infections each year, according to the CDC, and almost half of them occur in people between the ages of 15 to 25.
 “It’s also true that many STDs don’t come with symptoms,” warns Dr. Ferguson, “even the ones that can do serious damage to your body.”
 Chlamydia, gonorrhea, HPV, and HIV can all be asymptomatic.
 “Eighty percent of women with chlamydia carry it with no symptoms and they won’t know unless they get tested, says Dr. Klausner.
 “Gonorrhea may also not have symptoms about 50 percent of the time: You can have gonorrhea of the throat or of the rectum—be a carrier—and have no idea,” he says.
-Research suggests that close to 90 percent of those with genital herpes don’t know they have the infection.
+The American Sexual Health Association reports that close to 90 percent of those with genital herpes don’t know they have the infection.
 These statistics show why it’s important to get tested regularly and be honest with your doctors about your sexual activity, says Dr. Ferguson.
 “Moreover, be honest with sexual partners and always use protection,” she says.
-Ladies: having this dangerous vaginal condition (that 30 percent of women have and most don’t realize) can double your risk of becoming infected with HIV.
+Ladies: having this vaginal condition (that 30 percent of women have and most don’t realize) can double your risk of becoming infected with HIV.

 Chlamydia is the most prevalent STD